patching...

 A recent Associated Press article highlighting how little attention is paid to American casualties in Afghanistan caught the attention of Will Thomas, 13, of McLean.

-Will, who founded Operation Hawkeye, an effort to raise money to honor the memory of fallen soldiers who died in a deadly helicopter crash in Afghanistan on Aug.
-6, 2011, disagrees that the American public isn't paying any attention to the troops that are dying.
+Will, who founded Operation Hawkeye, an effort to, disagrees that the American public isn't paying any attention to the troops that are dying.

 "I could offer many examples to counter the suggestion that we are numb to the human cost or meaning of this war, but maybe one will be enough - Operation Hawkeye," Will wrote in an open letter to the Associated Press, dated Sept.
 10, reproduced in its entirety above this article.